chemREACT/REACT/README.md

-Now you can take the included pyinstaller OpenSourcePymol.spec and run it i
+Now you can take the included pyinstaller OpenSourcePymol.spec and run it.

+## Known bugs:
+- Stuctures missing in PyMOL window.
+Closing and re-opening PyMOL window will correctly import all strucutres in the REACT workspace.